0ntee/Portfolio/01_Autonomous_Analytics_Agent/README.md

 - **File-Based Execution & Subprocess Isolation:** Unlike insecure systems using internal `exec()`, this engine writes the agent's code to disk (`data/agent_scripts/step_X.py`) and executes it as an independent operating system process via `subprocess.run`.
 - **Zero-Trust Network Cutoff (`unshare -n`):** To prevent LLM code hallucinations from leaking environment variables, API tokens, or keys to third-party servers, the execution process is wrapped in native **Linux Network Namespaces** via `unshare -n`.
 The code runs with absolute hardware-level network isolation without requiring `sudo` privileges.
 - **Deterministic Reflexion Loop:** Implemented using LangGraph conditional edges.
 The supervisor node intercepts runtime tracebacks and `SyntaxError`/`NameError` logs, atomizes them, increments retry metrics, and feeds the error context back to the Planner node for dynamic self-healing.
 - **SFT-Ready ADP Pipeline:** The session history is packaged into immutable, unique Pydantic-validated JSON trajectories tagged with timestamps (`trajectory_YYYYMMDD_HHMMSS.json`).
-This structure avoids raw log parsing, making logs instantly compatible with tools like **LLaMA-Factory** for training downstream models via LoRA/QLoRA.
+This structure complies with the Agent Data Protocol standards, making logs instantly compatible with tools like **LLaMA-Factory** for downstream model alignment via LoRA/QLoRA.

+  *Reference Protocol Guidelines:* For detailed specifications on trajectory data structures, see the official [Agent Data Protocol Documentation](https://agentprotocol.ai).

 ---